samthebest/dump/draft-blogs/agile-data-and-x-func-teams.md

 4. **Big Data Engineer**: Role is to contribute skills regarding complexity theory, writting Map Reduce jobs, understand Big Data Databases, oversea ETL, ensure high quality engineering and ensure fast efficient pipelines.
 5. Half of a **Big Data DevOps**: This role is the most understated yet important role in the entire Big Data era.
 The logic is simple, no infrastructure, no Data Science.
 The skills required to be a good Big Data DevOps are also the most understated - good DevOps can save you millions by correctly and efficiently configuring infrastructure.
 Now a whole DevOps employee per team may be excessive, I'd say as a rule of thumb you need one full DevOps for every eight Data Scientists, or every two teams.

 Here importance, and definitely recruitment order, is 5 and 4 first - you need computers and data before you can do Data Science.
-If you employ some Data Scientists without first having some DevOps and Big Data Engineers in place, quite frankly this is stupid, that would be like hiring some roofers without hiring any brick layers when building a house.
+If you employ some Machine Learning specialists or Mathematicians without first having some DevOps and Big Data Engineers in place, quite frankly this is stupid, that would be like hiring some roofers without hiring any brick layers when building a house.

 Again, although listed seperately, the asymtotic goal of the team should be to share these skills around so that each can evolve into unicorns.